 – currently enrolled at NAIMH (North American Institute of Medical Herbalism) in distance studies

-– numerous short courses; including Sean Donahue ( Herbal Nervines) Kiva Rose (Energetics) Lisa Ganora (Understanding Plant Constituents) Sevensong (Herbal First Aid) and Patrick Fratellone (Cardiology and Herbs).
-I recently completed the online course Applied Clinical Nutrition with Thomas Easley at the Eclectic School of Herbal Medicine and am currently enrolled in An Integrative Approach to Systemic Inflammation: I am a dedicated lifelong learner, with interest in all aspects of plant medicine and healing for all species, as well as canine nutrition.
+– numerous short courses; including Sean Donahue ( Herbal Nervines) Kiva Rose (Energetics) Lisa Ganora (Understanding Plant Constituents) Sevensong (Herbal First Aid) and Patrick Fratellone (Cardiology and Herbs) and Herbal Pharmacology with Guido Mase.
+I recently completed the online course Applied Clinical Nutrition with Thomas Easley at the Eclectic School of Herbal Medicine, as well as in An Integrative Approach to Systemic Inflammation and am now taking a third short course with Thomas, An Integrative Approach to the Structural System and Pain Management: I am a dedicated lifelong learner, with interest in all aspects of plant medicine and healing for all species, as well as canine, feline, equine and avian nutrition

-Since 2002 I have worked with close to three thousand cases, averaging around 200 per year.
+Since 2002 I have worked with close to five thousand cases, averaging around 300 full service cases per year., an intensive diet and herbal consultation that involves the development of several recipes and herbal protocols with online support during transition, and follow up to ensure the protocols are successful.
+In addition I do online and in-person herbal consults of a more straightforward nature, which do not involve as much time as the intensive option, on average another 3-400 per year.
 This includes proactive diets for healthy adult dogs; growth and senior diets; specialized dietary care for conditions including but not limited to cancer, allergy, IBD, liver disease, kidney disease, uroliths (oxalate, urate and struvite stones) osteo-arthritis, various forms of heart disease, Cushing’s disease, Addison’s disease, diabetes, pancreatitis and obesity, as well as specialized diets for performance dogs.
 I have been mentored by Dr. Eddie Beltran at Blair Animal Hospital as well as worked on cases with distinguished veterinarians around the world.
 My work is often focused on diet as a first approach, but includes herbal and supplement support as indicated.
 I have a special interest in canine cancer, for personal as well as professional reasons.

 During this time I set up and ran ThePossibleCanine yahoogroup, as well as donated many hours of time to the Canine Nutrition section of AllExperts.
 For one year I was a special guest once a month at CKCU’s morning show Special Blend, doing a two hour phone in and featured -topic spot.
 Two of my articles on canine nutrition have been featured in the wellknown publication The Bark, and I look forward to more coming out this year in several magazines.
-I have also been published twice in Plant Healer Magazine, with more submissions planned for 2014.
+I have also been honoured to join the regular contributors at Plant Healer Magazine, with my column Animal Medicine – several of these lengthy features on a variety of canine and feline conditions, are also available on my blog.

 In 2006 I set up my foundation course on canine nutrition, offering objective and factual information to a public often confused by dogfood company hype, veterinary bias and raw diet stridency.
 This has been a very successful and popular programme.
-In addition I teach the Introduction to Animal Herbalism course, which incorporates my studies in herbs for humans and my personal experience with cats, as well as dogs.
-The course outlines may be viewed on this site, here.
+In addition I teach the online course Practical Herbalism for Common Canine Conditions, and for those interested in going deeper into canine nutrition, the very popular Canine Dietary Formulation course, in which students learn to use the NRC (National Research Council) nutrient guidelines for dogs, to formulate balanced diets for adult dogs..
+The course outlines may be viewed right on this site, here.

 I am deeply committed to bringing core knowledge to the general public, to assisting dog lovers in their quest for better health, , and to ensure people understand that there are options available to them.
 Education is key.
 My deepest truth is that health is multifactorial and often mysterious.
 We do the very best we can with what is available to us.
 I strive to empower people with options and knowledge.
 My ethic is to leave no stone unturned in helping the difficult cases I often deal with, and to enhance my own knowledge indefinitely.

-This work is spiritual for me, as well as my day job.
-I am fortunate indeed to be able to do something I love, and to strive to help the creatures I cherish.
-This is my ethic; simply to help, not promote a diet, food or supplement, or in fact, any ideal save for holism and rational, precision- based dietary planning.
+This work is spiritual for me, much more than simply my “day job”.
+I am fortunate indeed to be able to do something I love, and to strive to help animals in a unique and powerful way.
+This is my ethic; simply to help, not promote a specific diet, food or supplement, or in fact, any ideal other than holism and rational, precision- based dietary planning.
 And to that end – please enjoy the blog, comment as you wish and send me topics you would like to see addressed.
 I welcome it all.